We Analyzed the Future Direction of Itau Unibanco Holding S.A. (ITUB), Here is What We Found

 ITUB’s Market Performance

-ITUB stocks went up by 1.58% for the week, with a monthly jump of 1.95% and a quarterly performance of 0.79%, while its annual performance rate touched 33.30%.
-The volatility ratio for the week stands at 3.02% while the volatility levels for the past 30 days are set at 3.29% for Itau Unibanco Holding S.A..
-The simple moving average for the period of the last 20 days is 3.15% for ITUB stocks with a simple moving average of 0.86% for the last 200 days.
+ITUB stocks went down by -8.43% for the week, with a monthly drop of -6.99% and a quarterly performance of -11.59%, while its annual performance rate touched 11.14%.
+The volatility ratio for the week stands at 4.25% while the volatility levels for the past 30 days are set at 3.65% for Itau Unibanco Holding S.A..
+The simple moving average for the period of the last 20 days is -6.22% for ITUB stocks with a simple moving average of -7.39% for the last 200 days.

-During the last 5 trading sessions, ITUB rose by +1.58%, which changed the moving average for the period of 200-days by -26.43% in comparison to the 20-day moving average, which settled at $4.85.
-In addition, Itau Unibanco Holding S.A. saw -8.89% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ITUB fell by -8.43%, which changed the moving average for the period of 200-days by -32.41% in comparison to the 20-day moving average, which settled at $4.63.
+In addition, Itau Unibanco Holding S.A. saw -16.57% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ITUB